By the time we get to June in Barcelona the first beach swim is already in the rear view mirror.

 In June you’ll find the festivities kicked off in the picturesque Born neighbourhood; here you can see many Catalan culture staples like the correfoc (a type of parade with fire-breathing dragons), the dancing giants, and a whole bunch of concerts in the area’s beautiful squares.

-The Festa Major Casc Antic is the place to go and runs from Jun 22nd to July 3.
+The Festa Major Casc Antic is the place to go and runs June 21st to July 1st.

 More info here.